ropensci/EML/cran-comments.md

 This release provides the requested changes to avoid errors in testing on systems for which pandoc is not or cannot be installed.
+A few minor issues with documentation and error handling on edge case inputs have also been fixed, as noted in NEWS.

 ## R CMD check results